hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Partitioning Leaderboards.md

 # How to Partition Leaderboards

 There are times when you want multiple Leaderboards where the difference between them is based on a value in the Leaderboard.
 An example of this would be where you are passing a country code as part of the Event, and you want a Leaderboard for each country.
 Rather then creating a Leaderboard for each country with a filter value, you can configure the Leaderboard to partition itself based on the country code.
 This allows you to use a single configuration, but have multiple runtime Leaderboards.
-We'll run through this example in this post.
+We'll run through this example in this tutorial.

 ## Create the Event